Fujifilm X-A5 vs Olympus TG-5

 It is notable that the X-A5 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-A5 and the TG-5 are recent models that feature in their makers' current product line-up.
+Both the X-A5 and the TG-5 are recent models that are part of the current product line-up.
 The TG-5 replaced the earlier Olympus TG-4, while the X-A5 followed on from the Fujifilm X-A3.
+Further information on the two cameras, as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 Review summary: Fujifilm X-A5 vs Olympus TG-5